 Lanesboro Arts presents the final concert for Rhythms on the Root 2021 series, folk songwriter Pieta Brown on Friday, September 10th at 6:00 pm in Gateway Park.
-Tickets went on sale at 10:00 am on Thursday, April 1st, 2021.
+Tickets are $10 each; youth 12 and under are free but ticket is still required.

 The daughter of two preacher’s kids, Pieta Brown’s early upbringing in Iowa was in a rural outpost with no furnace, running water, or TV.
 There, she was exposed to traditional and rural folk music through her father, Greg Brown, the now beloved Midwestern folk singer.
 Later, while living with her mother in Birmingham, Alabama during her formative years, Pieta drew on and expanded these influences and began writing poems and composing instrumental songs on piano.

 In her early 20’s, after experiencing what she describes as “the songs calling,” Pieta started experimenting with the banjo and eventually picked up a 1930’s Maybell arch-top guitar during a visit to her father’s place and never looked back.
 Emerging from a disjointed and distinctly ‘bohemian’ upbringing, Pieta began performing live and making independent recordings soon after teaching herself how to play guitar.
 “I grew up around a lot of musicians and artists living on the fringe, and have always felt most at home among them,” Pieta says.